The Hershey Company (NYSE:HSY) Shares Sold by Empirical Financial Services LLC d.b.a. Empirical Wealth Management

 Empirical Financial Services LLC d.b.a.
-Empirical Wealth Management reduced its stake in shares of The Hershey Company (NYSE:HSY – Get Rating) by 32.1% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+Empirical Wealth Management decreased its position in The Hershey Company (NYSE:HSY – Get Rating) by 32.1% in the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 3,692 shares of the company’s stock after selling 1,743 shares during the quarter.
 Empirical Financial Services LLC d.b.a.
 Empirical Wealth Management’s holdings in Hershey were worth $855,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
-Baron Silver Stevens Financial Advisors LLC acquired a new stake in Hershey during the 3rd quarter worth $415,000.
-Beaird Harris Wealth Management LLC acquired a new stake in Hershey during the 3rd quarter worth $26,000.
-MCF Advisors LLC acquired a new stake in Hershey during the 4th quarter worth $28,000.
-Zions Bancorporation N.A. raised its stake in Hershey by 121.3% during the 1st quarter.
-Zions Bancorporation N.A. now owns 135 shares of the company’s stock worth $29,000 after acquiring an additional 74 shares in the last quarter.
-Finally, New England Capital Financial Advisors LLC acquired a new stake in Hershey during the 4th quarter worth $29,000.
-54.17% of the stock is currently owned by institutional investors and hedge funds.
+Other hedge funds have also made changes to their positions in the company.
+Baron Silver Stevens Financial Advisors LLC acquired a new stake in shares of Hershey during the third quarter worth approximately $415,000.
+Beaird Harris Wealth Management LLC acquired a new stake in shares of Hershey during the third quarter worth approximately $26,000.
+MCF Advisors LLC acquired a new stake in shares of Hershey during the fourth quarter worth approximately $28,000.
+Zions Bancorporation N.A. grew its position in shares of Hershey by 121.3% during the first quarter.
+Zions Bancorporation N.A. now owns 135 shares of the company’s stock worth $29,000 after buying an additional 74 shares in the last quarter.
+Finally, New England Capital Financial Advisors LLC acquired a new stake in shares of Hershey during the fourth quarter worth approximately $29,000.
+Institutional investors and hedge funds own 54.17% of the company’s stock.

-Several equities research analysts recently commented on the stock.
-VNET Group reiterated a “maintains” rating on shares of Hershey in a research note on Tuesday.
-Stifel Nicolaus lifted their price objective on shares of Hershey from $243.00 to $260.00 and gave the company a “hold” rating in a research note on Friday, April 28th.
-92 Resources restated a “maintains” rating on shares of Hershey in a research note on Friday, April 28th.
-Jefferies Financial Group lifted their price objective on shares of Hershey from $260.00 to $285.00 and gave the company a “hold” rating in a research note on Friday, April 28th.
-Finally, Morgan Stanley lifted their price objective on shares of Hershey from $246.00 to $256.00 and gave the company an “equal weight” rating in a research note on Tuesday, April 11th.
-Twelve equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus target price of $265.06.
+HSY has been the subject of a number of recent analyst reports.
+Mizuho raised their price target on shares of Hershey from $235.00 to $263.00 in a research report on Monday, May 1st.
+Royal Bank of Canada lifted their price objective on shares of Hershey from $255.00 to $280.00 in a report on Tuesday.
+Morgan Stanley lifted their price objective on shares of Hershey from $246.00 to $256.00 and gave the stock an “equal weight” rating in a report on Tuesday, April 11th.
+Wells Fargo & Company lifted their price objective on shares of Hershey from $255.00 to $275.00 and gave the stock an “equal weight” rating in a report on Friday, April 28th.
+Finally, UBS Group lifted their price objective on shares of Hershey from $269.00 to $310.00 and gave the stock a “buy” rating in a report on Friday, April 28th.
+Twelve research analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat, the company currently has a consensus rating of “Hold” and an average price target of $265.06.

 Insiders Place Their Bets